JianyuLin1999/pyActivityParser/README.md

 ## Overview

-PyGGIR is designed to process multi-day accelerometer data for physical activity, sleep, and circadian rhythm research.
+pyActivityParser is designed to process multi-day accelerometer data for physical activity, sleep, and circadian rhythm research.
 It provides a comprehensive analysis pipeline that includes data quality assessment, activity pattern detection, sleep analysis, and detailed reporting.

 ## Key Features